awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is.md

 # What is Amazon OpenSearch Service?<a name="what-is"></a>

-**The successor to Amazon Elasticsearch Service**

-Amazon OpenSearch Service, the successor to Amazon Elasticsearch Service, is a managed service that makes it easy to deploy, operate, and scale OpenSearch clusters in the AWS Cloud\.
+Amazon OpenSearch Service \(successor to Amazon Elasticsearch Service\) is a managed service that makes it easy to deploy, operate, and scale OpenSearch clusters in the AWS Cloud\.
 Amazon OpenSearch Service supports OpenSearch and legacy Elasticsearch OSS\.
 When you create a cluster, you have the option of which search engine to use\.
 OpenSearch Service offers broad compatibility with Elasticsearch OSS 7\.10, the final open source version of the software\.
-For information about what changed with the recent service renaming, and what actions you need to take, see [Amazon OpenSearch Service \- Summary of changes](rename.md)\.
+For information about what changed with the recent service renaming, and the actions you might need to take, see [Amazon OpenSearch Service \- Summary of changes](rename.md)\.

 *OpenSearch* is a fully open\-source search and analytics engine for use cases such as log analytics, real\-time application monitoring, and clickstream analysis\.
 For more information, see the [OpenSearch documentation](https://opensearch.org/docs/)\.